 Below are guiding principles to help employers enhance the employee experience and maximize the value of voluntary benefits.

 Clunky interfaces and slow connections are a thing of the past.
 Employees are used to a high-quality digital experience — and those promote confidence in their benefits and what they’re signing up for, making it more likely they’ll take an active approach to benefits enrollment each year.
 When evaluating platforms, employers should look at how agile vendors are, their product road maps and how often they’re releasing updates.

 The value of voluntary benefits is often clearest to employees when they enroll in major medical benefits.
 Some enrollment platforms can show them the out-of-pocket exposure associated with the plans they select — and then they can see how a supplementary benefit can help guard against the out-of-pocket costs, ultimately helping them manage both finances and stressors.
-As the market moves toward more self-service platforms, it’s critical that employees are armed with that type of information — and decision support — so they can make the best decisions for themselves.
-According to Aon’s research, 81% of employers want decision support tools; these will help employees understand gaps between their individual needs and employers’ core offerings.
+As the market moves toward more self-service platforms, it’s critical that employees are armed with that type of information — and decision support — to make the best decisions for themselves.
+According to Aon’s research, 81 percent of employers want decision support tools; these will help employees understand gaps between their individual needs and employers’ core offerings.

 Decision support tools help employees look at their situations and profiles in a more targeted way.
 Physically active employees in their 20s are more likely to consider accident coverage over critical illness or hospitalization — but those who are older and who have experienced hospitalization and critical illness themselves or for a family member may be more likely to consider those benefits.
-Most important is having the decision-making tools that improve not only the employee experience but also the long-term value of the benefits.
+Most important is having the decision-making tools that improve the employee experience and the long-term value of the benefits.